slamice/wri/hipsters/first-draft/ch01 - outside.md

 I decided on my black ((skinny)) jeans that night.
 The kind your knees get cold in but you don't notice after a while.
 Made sure the (('dark', because he's telling it)) black jacket was up to par.
 It was pretty cold with all that.
 My body shifter in discomfort, I kept fidgeting past my usual number of fidgets.
 Looking, feeling dumb and horny.

-For all it was worth I was pretty calm then.
-The last few years were longer than I imagined.
-Longer than my childhood even.
-I swear.
-It's a big claim, I know.

 -----

 You know me enough to know I didn't smoke that night, or any night then.
 It's not like I was trying to be a saint or anything.
 It felt like a sad thing to do.
 I tink it's a depressant, actually.
 And yea I tried it.
 I smoked on and off for a few months.
 Renee did too, Renee did it a lot.
 We'd go somewhere and we'd literaly have to budget for coffee and cigarettes.
 All the time.
 And it ate away at my budget. and yellow fingers and teeth and all that cliche stuff.
 You don't notice it when you do it but when you're watching it you notice it more.
 But that stuff I only started noticing it recently though.
 You only get it when you do it for so long anyway.